tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Highlight the following about chatbots in finance and banking:

-* According to Juniper Research, banks will save about 8 billion USD annually by 2020 thanks to chatbot use.
+* According to Juniper Research, banks will save about $8 billion USD annually by 2020 thanks to chatbot use.

 * Chatbots can improve customer experience by performing tasks 24/7.
 Customers don't need to wait for human replies for most common tasks or inquiries.

 * Using NLP and sentiment analysis, chatbots understand how customers speak.
 Financial institutions can respond more adequately to customer needs.

-Present to students the use cases that are shown on the "Chatbots Use Cases" section; as you present the use cases, engage students by asking who is familiar with services like these and what was their experience.
+Present to students the use cases that are shown on the "Chatbots Use Cases" section.
+As you present these, engage students by asking who is familiar with these types of services and what their experiences were like.

 Highlight the following about chatbots use cases:

-* The first robo advisors were introduced in the Canadian FinTech industry in 2014.
+* The first robo-advisors were introduced in the Canadian FinTech industry in 2014.

-* Financial assets management aided by robo advisors are expected to show an annual growth rate of 26.7% from 2020 to 2023; there is a forecast of CAD$23,500m by 2023.
+* Financial assets management aided by robo advisors are expected to show an annual growth rate of 26.7% from 2020 to 2023; there is a forecast of CAD $23,500m by 2023.

 * Depending on how a robo advisor operates, for example, as a portfolio manager or investment advisors, they need to register with the Investment Industry Regulatory Organization of Canada (IIROC) and follow suitability obligations like disclosing investing risks to their clients